tu b’shvat

 But in Israel, spring is just beginning.
 The almond trees, the first to do so, are beginning to bloom.
 The promise of spring is in the air.
 In Israel, the day is celebrated as Earth Day, and tree planting ceremonies abound.

 For me, living thousands of miles from Israel, knowing that the almond trees are blooming creates an aching in my soul.
 I’ve never been to Israel and I’ve been wanting to go since my grandparents went when I was a child.
 That desire feels particularly acute today.
 This is my home, but it’s not my soul’s home.
-Somewhere deep within me lives a longing to return to the land of my ancestors, and my breath catches at the thought of going HOME.
+Somewhere deep within me lives a longing to return to the land of my ancestors, at least to visit, and my breath catches at the thought of going HOME.

 So go out and plant a tree, if you can.
 Or contact the Jewish National Fund to have a tree planted in Israel, in your name or in the name of a loved one.
 At the least, take a few minutes to meditate on just how spectacular trees are, on how glorious is the nature of our planet.
 Eat some fruit.
 Take the kids to the market and see how many different kinds of fruit you can find.
 Put on your puffy jacket and go out and hug a tree.
 Plan a Tu B’Shvat dinner if you like.